lablup/backend.ai-docs-webui/docs/appendix/appendix.rst

 GPU virtualization and fractional GPU allocation
 ------------------------------------------------

-Backend.AI supports GPU virtualization technology which allows single physical GPU can be divided and shared by multiple users simultaneously.
+GPU Platform supports GPU virtualization technology which allows single physical GPU can be divided and shared by multiple users simultaneously.
 Therefore, if you want to execute a task that does not require much GPU computation capability, you can create a compute session by allocating a portion of the GPU.